Dave Fevre: Solskjaer, Ferguson and the Treble

 JOINING MAN UTD

-Dave Fevre: I was Head Physio for Wigan rugby league who, at the time, were the equivalent of Manchester United.
+Dave Fevre: I was Head Physio for Wigan rugby league who, at the time, were the equivalent of Manchester United in their sport.
 They were winning everything, with Martin Offiah and Ellery Hanley to the fore.
-I was working at a hospital in St Helens and (United assistant) Brian Kidd came up with a young player called David Johnson who had done his cruciate.
+I was working at a hospital in St Helens and (Manchester United's assistant) Brian Kidd came up with a young player called David Johnson who had done his cruciate.

-They told me he was due to play on the Saturday and I did various tests and said ‘he’s nowhere near fit enough’.
-At the end of the season, United's physio, Jim McGregor, was leaving and Brian called me and said, "the job’s coming up, do you fancy putting your name down for the interview?"
+They told me he was due to play on the Saturday and I did various tests and said, ‘He’s nowhere near fit enough’.
+At the end of the season, United's physio, Jim McGregor, was leaving and Brian called me and said, 'The job’s coming up - fancy putting your name down for the interview?'